koding/kdlearn/guides/getting-started-drupal8-beta.md

 # Getting started with Drupal 8 (Prerelease)

 A quick rundown of how to setup a development environment for checking out the new Drupal 8 releases.
 Get hacking, testing, or just trying it out!
+Now updated for the new version of Koding.

 ## A preamble for Drupal developers